rkdgus03/Pi_Monte-Calro/README.txt

 (To clean up the generated files, command "make clean".)
 3. gnuplot

-After entering GNUplot with the command 3, copy g
+After entering GNUplot with the command 3, copy Gnuplot.txt and paste to command.

+* You can change the number of trials in 241201.c.